hinata9276/Arduino-FreeRTOS-CLI-interface/README.md

 # Arduino-FreeRTOS-CLI-interface
 This code demonstrate controlling ESP32 LED blinking via CLI (command line interface) like control.
 Multiple tasks could be controlled via UART CLI style command
 *Note: It runs on FreeRTOS, not recommended to run on 8-bit Arduino devices.
+32-bit ESP32 or STM32 is recommended.

 CLI command via serial monitor
 >blink (no parameters given, default blinking at 1Hz)